Pacific Western Transportation: Porter shuttle

-Porter Airlines provides a shuttle bus service for its passengers between the Royal York Hotel in downtown Toronto and the ferry dock/passenger tunnel to the Billy Bishop Toronto City Airport (island airport).
-The service is operated by Pacific Western at 10-minute intervals using Thomas SLF buses.
-This service has stopped as of March 2020.
+Porter Airlines provides a shuttle bus service for its passengers between the Royal York Hotel in downtown Toronto and to Billy Bishop Toronto City Airport.
+The service was operated by Pacific Western at 10-minute intervals using Thomas SLF buses, until TOK Coachlines took over this service in 2016.

 Highway 3 Connector

 Highway 3 Connector was a commuter bus service from Lethbridge to Medicine Hat.